-As the program is firmly rooted in practical experience, students will have internships throughout their academic career.
-Courses are currently being offered in specialized areas such as Broadcast News Writing, Digital Imaging, Graphic Design and Multimedia Reporting.
-These courses equip students to successfully complete internships with local weekly and daily newspapers, advertising agencies, radio and television stations, graphic design firms, and public relations departments at local businesses and industries.
-This program also allows students to apply to be a Cast Member with the Disney College Program.
+The program is firmly rooted in practical experience, and students will have internships throughout their entire academic career.
+Students may also study specialized course areas such as broadcast news writing, digital imaging, graphic design and multimedia reporting.
+These courses equip students to successfully complete internships with local weekly and daily newspapers, advertising agencies, radio and television stations, graphic design firms and public relations departments at local businesses and industries.
+This program also allows students to apply to be a cast member with the Disney College Program.

 Learn And Earn Program

 West Virginia University at Parkersburg offers students the opportunity to gain paid work experience while completing their associate in Strategic Communications through a state-funded program called Learn and Earn.

 The Learn and Earn program is sponsored by the West Virginia Community and Technical College System, and is part of the Workforce Development Initiative Program.
 It is an opportunity to create partnerships between industry and community and technical colleges by allowing students hands-on learning experience, and employers to train ideal future employees.

 This program is a valuable transfer degree that enables you to write and synthesize information into coherent pieces; demonstrate an appreciation of theory and practice of visual communication, photojournalism, online media and digital media; formulate questions and develop principled conclusions in interviewing sources and covering public affairs and uphold the responsibilities of a free press with commitment to accuracy, fairness, depth and social conscience.

 Bachelor of Applied Science in Communication & Media Studies with a concentration in Strategic Communication